mathias-github/cuberite-redesign-final/manual/1-Installing/2 - Compiling Cuberite Yourself.md

 ---
 Compiling yourself takes longer and is more involved, but on modern processors can lead to a speed increase of up to 1.5 to 3x.
 If your operating system or hardware is not officially supported, compiling may be the only way to run Cuberite.

 The automatic compilation script is recommended for *nix users.
-Windows users should see the {{compilingother - Other Systems}} subsection for instructions.
+Windows users should see the [Other Systems](#other-systems) subsection for instructions.
 The automatic compilation script takes care of the compilation process for you.
 You only need to copy this command to your terminal:

     sh -c "$(wget -O - https://raw.githubusercontent.com/cuberite/cuberite/master/compile.sh)"

 The rest of this section is for those who prefer to manually compile.

 <aside class="warnbox">
 	This process requires use of the command line.
-If you are not familiar with it, it is recommended that you use the {{1.1 - pre-compiled builds}} instead.
+If you are not familiar with it, it is recommended that you use the [pre-compiled builds](#1.1) instead.
 </aside>

 #### Linux/Mac/BSD